-Professor Elaine Wilson joined the faculty of the WVU College of Law in 2012 as associate professor.
+Professor Elaine Wilson joined the faculty of the WVU College of Law in 2012.
 She heads the College’s tax law curriculum, teaching federal income tax, taxation of business entities, estate and gift taxation, and nonprofit organizations.

 In addition, she teaches the first-year course in contracts.
 In 2014, the graduating class elected her Professor of the Year.